 When you’ve flagged (rejected) all the images you want to delete, hit Command + Delete (Ctrl + Backspace on a PC) on your keyboard.
-This opens a popup window where you can choose to either delete all rejected photos from Lightroom (Remove) or the HDD (Delete from Disk).
+This opens a pop-up window where you can choose to either delete all rejected photos from Lightroom (Remove) or the hard drive (Delete from Disk).

 Deleting them from Lightroom means that the images are only deleted from Lightroom but still stored on the hard drive and can be found in your folder structure.
 In order to completely delete the images (both from Lightroom and the hard drive), select Delete from Disk.